You’ve found a home in Ohio that you really want to buy. You make an offer contingent on financing.

 So the Seller offers to finance the sale of the property to you through a Contract for Deed.

-For many Buyers, the first question is, “What the heck is a Contract for Deed?”
+For many Buyers, the first question is, “What exactly is a Contract for Deed?”
 Continue reading An Ohio Contract for Deed

 A Land Contract (also known as a Contract for Deed) is a type of Real Estate Purchase Agreement that allows a Buyer to purchase a property directly from a Seller by making some amount of down-payment then monthly payments over time.
 Continue reading Overview of a Land Contract